Yuzurukyun/TsuserverDR/README.md

 ### Community Manager Commands

-* **area_kick** "ID/IPID" "area number"
+* **area_move** "ID/IPID" "area number"
-    - Kicks target from your area to the intended area and remove them from its invite-list.
+    - Moves target from your area to the intended area and remove them from its invite-list.
-    - If not given a target area, it will use the server's default area (usually area 0).
+    - If not given a target area, it will use your hub's default area (usually area 0).
 * **blockdj** "ID/IPID"
     - Mutes the target from changing music.
 * **charlog** "ID/IPID"